sibos2019/dev_park/README.md

 ## AWS access

 * When you create anything, it needs to be prefixed with "SibosColor" where the Color is your team color.
+* When you create role, you have to select the appropriate permission boundary (matching team color).
+* When y

 ## Schedule